Chia-Network/chia-blockchain/BUILD_TIMELORD.md

 # Building timelords

+Timelords are not required to run Sector.
+The installation is the same as for Chia.

 The Linux and MacOS chiavdf binary wheels currently exclude an executable required to run a [Timelord](https://github.com/Chia-Network/chia-blockchain/wiki/Timelords).
 If you want to run a Timelord on Linux or MacOS, you must install the wheel